 A garden in any city is a special place.
 City Green: Public Gardens of New York, a new book by garden writer James Garmey, profiles some of the city’s most notable public gardens and green spaces.
-The pages are filled with photographs taken with the loving eye of Mick Hales, who captures well the serenity and beauty of the gardens.
+The pages are filled with photographs taken with the loving eye of Mick Hales, who captures well the serenity and beauty of large and small gardens alike.

 Other gardens featured are less well known but worthy of inclusion.
 Carl Schurz Park on the Upper East Side sits in the shadow of Central Park, which is only eight blocks west.
 But its under-the-radar status adds to its charm.
 The park, originally the result of a Calvert Vaux design, languished during the 1970s.
 But it was revitalized through community engagement and renovated in 1992.
 The park now enjoys the dedicated attention of two full-time gardeners and a corps of volunteers.
 Garmey quotes a blogger when describing the Carl Schurz Park: “If this park was a guy, I’d be in love with him.”